 France to Open Poker to International Liquidity

 The best news of the day comes from France which recently passed amendments to existing gambling law.
 The most important of these is an amendment that will allow poker sites licensed in France to open the door to a larger, international player base.

-The relevant amendment would give ARJEL (the French gaming regulatory body) the authority to sign agreements with regulatory bodies in other EU and EEA nations.
+The relevant amendment would give the ARJEL French gambling regulator regulatory body) the authority to sign agreements with regulatory bodies in other EU and EEA nations.
 There are some restrictions as noted by Online Poker Report, but this is a huge step in the right direction for players and operators alike.

 Current French gaming laws have created a situation in which French poker players are ring-fenced from the rest of the world.
 Tearing down the artificial barrier created by French authorities will give French players access to a much larger world of online poker.
 Shared international liquidity will result in more tables and busier games – which is a win for everyone.